affederaffe/CustomPlatforms/README.md

 * Always show feet, to mark the center of the room,
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source
 * Load Custom Scripts, only use this option if all Scripts are from a trusted source!
+* Use in 360- and 90° Levels, not recommended.
-* Use in Multiplayer to use Custom Platforms in Multiplayer, not recommended.
+* Use in Multiplayer, not recommended.
 * etc.

 You can press Numpad0 (while playing songs) to toggle the heart on and have it react to light events.